LuxExperience B.V.: CORRECTING and REPLACING Q2 FY26 Results: LuxExperience Group reports Net Sales growth of +5.7% ex-FX and return to Adjusted EBITDA profitability, fully confirming the transformation plan targets

 - Positive Cash Flow from Operating Activities for the Group of €118.5 million

-Reissued press release to correct certain line items in the Unaudited Condensed Consolidated Statements of Financial Position and the Unaudited Condensed Consolidated Statements of Changes in Equity.
+Reissued press release issued Feb.
+10, 2026 to correct certain line items in the Unaudited Condensed Consolidated Statements of Financial Position and the Unaudited Condensed Consolidated Statements of Changes in Equity and Unaudited Condensed Consolidated Statements of Loss and Comprehensive Loss.

 The updated release reads: